SEO: The Temptation and Peril of Spamdexing

 - Mass article submission schemes - usually associated with spammy backlink and guest posting schemes.

 This list is by no means all there is.
-Per my earlier admission - I used all of these tactics myself going as far back as 1997 when Heavypen first launched.
+Per my earlier admission - I used some of these tactics myself going as far back as 1997 when Heavypen first launched, then eventually most of them up until 2002.
 The interesting thing is that some spammy tactics still work very well.
 But I'm a living testament that all of them will (eventually) get you greylisted or blacklisted.
 The question is - outside of pay-per-click advertising, how else can you get into the face of your audience.

-Well... you can try email marketing - which has its own perils (and its expensive too).
+Well... you can try email marketing—which has its own perils (and its expensive too).
 You can try press releases, white papers, posting outside your domain, social media, trade show presentations, forums, events, podcasts - or all above.
 None of it sounds easy.
-But neither is SEO.
+But neither is effective SEO.

 Nearly all SEO methods (even the good ones) can end up harming your website if not executed and managed carefully.
 Google’s advanced suite of algorithms (e.g., Panda, Penguin, Hummingbird, et al.) has steadily whittled away at the "safety margin" where SEO can still function effectively.
 A few of the tactics I've named earlier have become entirely irrelevant; a useless waste of time and money.
 In just the last year, so much has changed that some opinionists wonder whether SEO matters anymore.
 It does matter.
 You just have to stop thinking of SEO as an easy fix for attracting inquiries and engaging your target audience.

-"Good" SEO just takes a little work - but not all that much more work than bad SEO.
+As always, being effective takes a little work, but not all that much more work than being ineffective.
 When people ask me for a “secret sauce” for SEO, there's only one answer: Engage your target audience with well-developed thoughts and ideas.
 Write solid blog posts and articles.
 Create other content like videos, infographics, podcasts.
 Encourage relevant linking.
+In short, create content with the intent of engaging a specific audience.

 Consider the work involved in doing SEO the wrong way.
 One pre-Panda (2011) method involved cramming keywords into the first paragraph of a blog post.
 I had long since reformed by that time when a client asked me to do this.
 My response: "What your prospective customer going to do with a stack of keywords?"
 Doesn't it make better sense to develop content that distributes your keywords over stacks of articles?
 Doesn't that encourage what we really want from our website - for people to consume our content and interact with us?
 A spamdex SEO model might have you repeat one or two articles verbatim over dozens of website – and some people still do that!

-Think of five things about yourself and only talk about those five things to everyone you meet at the party.
+Think of five things about yourself and talk only about those five things to everyone you see—especially with people whom you already know.

+You're reeling back maybe?
+Too much work?
 Got a case of writer's block or lacking confidence to write more than your About Us page?
-Find angles within your business narrative - about your history and record of service.
-Conduct interviews with your sales staff and your customers.
+Yes.
+It's work.
+But I happen to believe that ANYONE can write.
+Moreover, there are a gazillion relevant topics for any product or service.
+Look for stories buried within angles in your current business narrative—things about your history and record of service; about the development of your product or service and your customers.
+Get some first-hand knowledge from your sales staff and your customers.
 Ask questions about things that attract your customers/clients.
 Seek out anecdotes about your product/service.
 Add other content that illustrates usage (can't say enough about photos, graphics, videos).
-These kinds of articles attract ranking.
-You’ll do more than just improve ranking.
-You'll encourage an audience that really wants more information about your produce or service.
+These kinds of articles attract ranking, but they’ll do more.
+By adding content of this kind, you'll encourage an audience that is seeking more information about your produce or service.
+Probably a lot more than you'll ever know.

 Cure for Spam: Replication and Differentiation